 - Invite all employees.
 The guys on the loading dock should have the same invitation as the assistant directors in the office.

 - Allow them to bring a guest.
-Your employees may feel more comfortable going to the party if they can be accompanied with a familiar face.
+Your employees may feel more comfortable going to the party if they can be accompanied by a familiar face.

-- Have the party at an off sight location that carries its own liability insurance.
+- Have the party at an off-site location that carries its own liability insurance.
 Ask the venue manager what type of liability they cover before booking.

 - Limit the alcohol you will be serving.
 Some business owners like to hand out drink tickets before the party to keep the alcohol intake to a minimum.

 - Have a bartender serve drinks.
 Do not let your employees get the drinks themselves or you could end up with some very stiff drinks being passed around.

 - Have the party after business hours.
 This will help clarify the difference between it being a work function and an after-work function.

 - Do not make it mandatory.
 Another good way to clarify the party as an after-work function.